arungudelli/angularjswiki/content/en/angular/Cant-bind-to-formGroup-since-it-is-not-a-known-property-of-form/index.md

 `formGroup` is used to bind `FormGroup` data to a component element.

-Lets take an example of a registration.
+Let's take an example of a registration form.
 I am not going deep into the implementation.

 ```
 <form [formGroup]="RegistrationFrom" (submit)="RegisterUser()">